peterallanwalker/SWP08-Probel/README.md

 Provides server-side equivalent of client_connection.py for use by router_emulator.py

 ### TODO:
-- [ ] Check handling of DLE's within payload properly... check I'm properly escaping them when encoding payload.
+- [ ] handling DLE's within payload properly... escape them when encoding payload.
-  Decode was failing, e.g. connect destination 16 to source 3, gets encoded as \x16\x03 which I'm identifying as a false EOM but am not parsing to find the actual EOM in such case!...
-Possibly fixed, can't remember!
+  Decode was failing, e.g. connect destination 17 to source 4, gets encoded as \x10\x03 which I'm identifying as a false EOM but am not parsing to find the actual EOM in such case!